Best Time to Visit Lyon: Experience the City’s Charm Year-Round

 • Autumn (September to November): Pleasant weather, colorful foliage, and a quieter vibe as summer tourists leave.

-• Winter (December to February): Cold, with the chance of snow, setting a but chill scene.
+• Winter (December to February): Cold, with the chance of snow, setting a picturesque but chill scene.

-This fluctuation throughout the year can help you plan effectively, maximizing your based on what you to do.
+This fluctuation throughout the year can help you plan effectively, maximizing your enjoyment based on what you love to do.

 Month-by-Month or Seasonal Breakdown